datamindedacademy/skill-boost-consuming-apis/README.md

 `/measurements/very-reliable`: an endpoint that, despite its name, is not very reliable and returns sometimes a 500 error.

 For a full description of the endpoints and the query parameters, there is an OpenAPI specification available at `/docs`.
 You can run the API either locally via `make run-api`, or deploy it in the Dataminded Playground AWS account by applying the Terraform configuration in the `infra` directory.
-This will create an ECS services that is available at `skillboost.playground.dataminded.cloud`.
+This will create an ECS service that is available at `skillboost.playground.dataminded.cloud`.

 ## Exercises